tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ![](../images/1/16a.png)

 <!-- Muista pitää konsoli koko ajan auki.
 Jos saat konsoliin seuraavan warningin: -->
 Remember to keep your console open at all times.
-If you see this warning in your console
+If you see this warning in your console:

 ![](../images/1/17a.png)

 <!-- tee tarvittavat toimenpiteet jotta saat warningin katoamaan.
 Googlaa tarvittaessa virheilmoituksella. -->
-then perform the necessary actions to make the warning disappear.
+Then perform the necessary actions to make the warning disappear.
 Try Googling the error message if you get stuck.

 <!-- **Huolehdi nyt ja jatkossa, että konsolissa ei näy mitään warningeja!** -->
 **Make sure that from now on you don't see any warnings in your console!**